Wid3R: Wide Field-of-View 3D Reconstruction via Camera Model Conditioning: Introduction

-In summary, the novel contributions of our work include: \begin{itemize} \item We introduce the first feed-forward network that operates directly on images captured with wide field of view cameras. \item We introduce a unified ray-based representation that encodes geometric information using a spherical harmonics basis, enabling the model to handle distortions inherent to different camera models. \item We propose camera model tokens as an explicit conditioning mechanism that informs the network of projection characteristics specific to each camera model within a shared architecture. \end{itemize} We validate Wid3R through extensive experiments, demonstrating strong performance in depth estimation, camera pose estimation, and point map reconstruction for wide field of view cameras.
+In summary, the novel contributions of our work include: \begin{itemize} \item We introduce the first multi-view feed-forward network that operates directly on distorted images captured with wide field-of-view cameras. \item We propose a unified ray-based representation for multi-view 3D reconstruction that encodes camera geometry with spherical harmonics, enabling the model to robustly handle distortion. \item We design camera model tokens as an explicit conditioning mechanism that informs the network of projection characteristics specific to each camera model within a shared architecture. \end{itemize} We validate Wid3R through comprehensive evaluations across multiple datasets, achieving up to $3.38\%$ improvement in $\delta_{1.25}$ for depth estimation on Matterport3D \cite{chang2017matterport3d}, $82.23\%$ improvement in AUC$@30^\circ$ for camera pose estimation on Zip-NeRF \cite{duckworth2023smerf}, and $48.2\%$ accuracy improvement in point map reconstruction on Stanford2D3D \cite{armeni2017joint}.